mattyschell/howdoipostgis/howdoipostgis.md

 We create databases on hosts.
 Databases are the top-level container for database objects.

-We also create uers on hosts.
-With appropriate grants a user may access multiple databases on the same host, but may only one database per client connection.
+We also create users on hosts.
+With appropriate grants a user may access multiple databases on the same host.
+But a client connection may only access one database for that connection.

 We create schemas on databases as logical structures.
 Schemas aren't necessarily assigned to users.
 By default there's a public schema on each database.